Telling someone that you have an addiction can be challenging, but there are many ways in which you can make things easier on yourself.

 My Best Friend is an Addict, What Now?

-Those struggling with addiction will present a wide variety of symptoms.
-While these symptoms vary from person to person, it is worth looking out for the following signs of addiction is you suspect your friend is abusing drink or drugs:
+Someone with an addiction will present a wide variety of symptoms that can range from destructive behaviors, mental illness, financial issues, and more.
+While these symptoms vary from person to person, it is worth looking out for the following signs of mental and physical addiction is you suspect your friend or close family member is abusing drink or drugs:

 - Physical signs of addiction